singularityhub/singularity-hpc/paper/paper.md

 code base, is easy.
 Tests are run automatically for the software, and when adding a new container, a maintainer simply needs to apply a `container-recipe` label to trigger a workflow that discovers the new recipe, and tests installing the container.
+Once a container is added, no further work is needed to update versions for it.
+By way of a GitHub bot named Binoc (short for "binoculars"), [@noauthor_undated-eh] both the latest and available tags are updated automatically, following any filters that the recipe creator has provided for which tags should be added.
-On merge to the main branch, the documentation and library are also automatically updated.
+Finally, on merge to the main branch, the documentation and library are also automatically updated.

 ## Conclusion